stefanrueger/urboot/docs/makeoptions.md

    `SWIO=1` creates code for software I/O. That is not only useful for those MCUs that don't have a UART, but also for those combinations of `F_CPU` and `BAUD_RATE` where a UART would create too large quantisation errors for the baud rate.
-It might also be necessary to resort to software I/O when the board uses the MCU's rx and tx lines otherwise.
+It might also be necessary to resort to software I/O when the board uses the MCU's RX and TX lines otherwise.
 The options `RX` and `TX` specify which pins are used for software I/O. The syntax is the same as with `LED` and `SFMCS`:
    Use any pin descriptor in Atmel format such as `AtmelPB2` or as Arduino pin number as in `TX=ArduinoPin2`.
 The default baud rate depends on the CPU frequency of the board and is 115,200 for 8 MHz or above.
-Again, the ports of the rx and tx line need to be below Port `H` for software I/O to work.
+Again, the ports of the RX and TX line need to be below Port `H` for software I/O to work.

    Admissible baud rates also depend on the CPU frequency.
 The table below details the approximate